jacek-kurlit/sms-modem/README.md

 - [x] Make sure to use db ids for relations between repositories.
 For example if contact were change and it was assigned to some group(s)
 - [x] Try to replace all repositories with one generic implementation.
-- [ ] Make sms_cli to use static references to configuration and db
-to be reused across whole app (probably need static lazy crate)
+- [x] Make sms_cli to use static references to configuration and db to be reused across whole app
 - [ ] make sms_api to handle Mock and Alcatel providers